Honda Released The 2018 Honda Accord Hybrid Body Repair News Bulletin

-One of the top technical inquiries received at Ask I-CAR, “Is there a sectioning or partial replacement procedure available?”
+One of the top technical inquires received at Ask I-CAR, "Is there a sectioning or partial replacement procedure available?"
 To help answer this question, RTS has an OEM Partial Part Replacement Search available.
 Here you will find information on if these procedures are available on a specific vehicle.
-Let’s take a closer look at the 2017 Audi Q3.
+Let's take a closer look at the 2017 Chevrolet Silverado.

-One of the top technical inquiries received at Ask I-CAR, “Is there a sectioning or partial replacement procedure available?”
+One of the top technical inquires received at Ask I-CAR, “Is there a sectioning or partial replacement procedure available?”
 To help answer this question, RTS has an OEM Partial Part Replacement Search available.
 Here you will find information on if these procedures are available on a specific vehicle.
-Let’s take a closer look at the 2017 Volkswagen Jetta.
+Let’s take a closer look at the 2017 Subaru Legacy.

 As a collision repair technician, there is one part of a service manual that houses all of the information you would ever need…right?
 This is not the case with modern vehicles.
 You may be required to look in numerous manuals to find the information required to safely repair the vehicle.